16 Fantastic Day Trips from Paris by Train

 Lyon - Best Day Trips From Paris By Train

-This day trip to Lyon from Paris is another excellent opportunity to explore the local culture and foodie scene of France.
-If you enjoy fabulous food and wine, make sure to arrive by train feeling hungry because Lyon is considered France’s capital of gastronomy!
+For serious foodies, Lyon is a must.
+If you enjoy delectable food and wine, make sure to arrive feeling hungry because Lyon is considered France’s capital of gastronomy!

 When you’re ready for a meal, consider a stop at Agastache Restaurant.
 Try the five-course set menu, and you’ll walk out of there feeling happy.

-From there, you could continue exploring by making stops at the Saône River Banks, Basilique Notre Dame de Fourviere, Parc de la Tête d’Or, and Les Halles de Lyon Paul Bocuse.
+From there, you could continue exploring by making stops at Vieux Lyon (Old Lyon), Saône River Banks, Basilique Notre Dame de Fourviere, Parc de la Tête d’Or, and Les Halles de Lyon Paul Bocuse.

 Train stations: Paris Gare de Lyon (TGV trains); lots of train departures per day.